On the Search for Feedback in Reinforcement Learning: Introduction

-The most computationally efficient among these techniques are ``local" trajectory-based methods such as differential dynamic programming (DDP), \cite{ddp,sddp}, which quadratizes the dynamics and the cost-to-go function around a nominal trajectory, and the iterative linear quadratic regulator (ILQR), \cite{ilqg1,ilqg2}, which only linearizes the dynamics, and thus, is much more efficient.
-Our approach, the Decoupled Data based Control (D2C), requires the model-free/ data-based solution of the open-loop optimization along with a local linear feedback, and thus, we use ILQR with an efficient randomized least squares procedure to estimate the linear system parameters, using simulated rollouts of the system.
-This local approach to control unknown systems has been explored before \cite{ILQG_tassa2012synthesis, RLHD5}, however, it was never established that this local approach to RL is highly efficient as well as reliable compared to global approaches, while being superior in performance in terms of robustness to noise.
-Further, we establish that such approaches can recover global optimality when coupled with replanning, whenever necessary, which becomes feasible because of the highly efficient and reliable local search that is guaranteed to converge to a globally optimum open loop, and the associated optimal linear feedback law.
+The most computationally efficient among these techniques are ``local" trajectory-based methods such as differential dynamic programming (DDP), \cite{ddp,sddp}, which quadratizes the dynamics and the cost-to-go function around a nominal trajectory, and the iterative linear quadratic regulator (iLQR), \cite{ilqg1,ilqg2}, which only linearizes the dynamics, and thus, is more efficient.
+Our approach, the Decoupled Data based Control (D2C), requires the model-free/ data-based solution of the open-loop optimization along with a local linear feedback, and thus, we use iLQR with an efficient randomized least squares procedure to estimate the linear system parameters, using simulated rollouts of the system.
+This local approach to control unknown systems has been explored before \cite{ILQG_tassa2012synthesis, RLHD5}, however, they have always been characterized as ``trajectory optimization" techniques and have been thought of as distinct from RL.
+In particular, it was never established that this local approach to RL is highly efficient as well as reliable, in terms of training variance, compared to global approaches.
+Further, the local approaches are superior in performance in terms of robustness to noise, i.e., they have better ``global" performance compared to global approaches.
+The reliability of iLQR comes from its guaranteed convergence to the global optimum: we note that iLQR is a Sequential Quadratic Programming (SQP) approach to the optimal control scenario, using which we show that under relatively mild assumptions, iLQR converges to the global minimum from any initial guess.
+Thus, we can expect that iLQR always yields the same optimal result from different runs.
+Further, we establish that such local approaches can recover global optimality when coupled with replanning, whenever necessary a la Model Predictive Control (MPC) \cite{Mayne_1,Mayne_2}, which becomes feasible because of the highly efficient and reliable local search that is guaranteed to converge to a globally optimum open-loop solution, and the associated optimal linear feedback law. \\